EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Selecting the trace regions where the donor or acceptor dye is active, shown on the left and right side of the figure respectively.

 You can see on :numref:`correction factors calculation` how the trace will look if we have both green and red regions selected.
 Also the FRET efficiency trace gets the selected region until the first bleaching step.
 A faster way of region selection that we usually do is to only activate the mouse and without pressing *1* or *2*, select the region of traces that both dyes are active.
 In other words, with the general cursor we start dragging the mouse from the desired beginning time until the first bleaching step.
-After the region selection, DeepLASI determines all correction factors possible to calculate, and updates the values in the box named *FRET controls* as you can see in the bottom right of the figure.
+After the region selection, *Deep-LASI* determines all correction factors possible to calculate, and updates the values in the box named *FRET controls* as you can see in the bottom right of the figure.
 In this example because the acceptor got bleached first, the program calculated the gamma and crosstalk correction factors.
 In the *Classification* box, you can see that we put the example trace in the categories of *Manual Selection*, *GR Beta*, *GR Gamma*, *G Bleach*, and *R Bleach*.
 We also have the option of having the program select the region by only pressing the *E* key.

 .. figure:: ./../../figures/examples/PA20_correction_factor_box.png
    :width: 550